The Sugarland Express: Cast

-In addition, James Kenneth Crone, the Texas Highway Patrol officer taken hostage in the 1969 incident the film is based on, appears in a cameo as one of the deputies involved in the pursuit.
+In addition, Crone, appears in a cameo as one of the deputies involved in the pursuit.

 Historical accuracy

 The film's Lou Jean Poplin and Clovis Michael Poplin are based on the lives of then-21-year-old Ila Fae Holiday/Dent and 22-year-old Robert "Bobby" Dent, respectively.
 The character of Texas Highway Patrolman Slide is based on then-27-year-old Trooper J. Kenneth Crone.
 The character of Captain Tanner is based on Texas Highway Patrol Captain Jerry Miller.

 In real life, Ila Fae did not break Bobby out of prison - he had been released from prison in April 1969, two weeks before the slow-motion car chase began.
 Unlike in the film, when Bobby was shot at Ila Fae's parents' house he was captured, and died about an hour later in a Bryan hospital.
 The shooting took place near Wheelock, Texas where they had gone to visit Ila Fae's two children (from a previous marriage).
 Ila Fae was sentenced to five years in prison, serving only five months.